eficode-academy/kubernetes-katas/11-helm-package-manager.md

 * You should also make sure that the user id (the google id) you used to authenticate to the cluster has correct permissions in the IAM section of the google project this cluster is part of.
 * A colleague of mine generously shared: In GCP we'd ideally create a new **Role** ... something like `docker-kubernetes-student` which is a copy of the "Kubernets Engine Developer" `roles/container.developer`, and then add (some or all of?) the permissions `container.clusterRoleBindings.*`, `container.clusterRoles.*`, `container.serviceAccounts.*`, `container.roleBindings.*`, `container.roles.*` to this Role, and create the GServiceAccount with this new Role.
 Also note that  `roles/container.developer` has all the `container.serviceAccounts.*` permissions.
 But is lacking the "create/update/delete" permissions on all the `*role*` permissions.

-So I conclude that it is much better to use "Kubernets Engine Admin" role during training.
+* Based on above, I conclude that it is much better to use "Kubernets Engine Admin" role during training.

-Below are screeshots of IAM permissions which seems to work:
+* Below are screeshots of IAM permissions which seems to work:
 ![images/gcloud-iam-users-permissions.png](images/gcloud-iam-users-permissions.png)
 ![images/gcloud-iam-roles-permissions.png](images/gcloud-iam-roles-permissions.png)

 Ok, back to where we were.
 If the above (service account and role creation/binding) executed correctly ( as shown above 'Notes'), then it's time to `helm init` , which installs the **tiller** (in `kube-system` namespace), like so: